-A business cycle is the upward and downward movements of economic activity over a period of time.
+A business cycle is the upward and downward movements of economic activity over time.

-Business cyclesare unpredictable in that they vary in length and magnitude and are notoriously difficult to anticipate.
-Few economists expected the severity of the Great Recession (between the autumn of 2007 and spring of 2009), which was the biggest economic downturn in the US economy since the Great Depression in the early 1930s.
+Business cycles are unpredictable in that they vary in length and magnitude and are notoriously difficult to anticipate.
+Few economists expected the severity of the Great Recession (between the autumn of 2007 and spring of 2009), the biggest economic downturn in the US economy since the Great Depression in the early 1930s.
 Business cycles influence our ability to find and keep a job.
 Cycles also affect a company’s ability to earn a profit.
-The business cycle is the upward and downward movements of economic activity over a long period of time.

-The growth trend line in Graph 1 shows the overall trend of increasing economic activity over time.
+The trend line in Graph 1 shows the overall trend of increasing economic activity over time.
 Population growth and the development of capital generate economic growth.
-Occasionally a decrease in overall business activity can result in an economic contraction, or recession.
-A recession is a period of economic contraction, where the real gross domestic product (RGDP) decreases.
+Occasionally, a decrease in overall business activity, or real gross domestic product, can result in an economic contraction, or recession.
 Slumping sales, increased unemployment, underemployment, increased business failures, and lower incomes are characteristic of recessions.

 Characteristics of a Business Cycle

 The 11 US cycles between 1945 and 2013 averaged five and a half years, but the time between troughs varied.
 The cycle between March 1991 and March 2001 lasted ten years!
 During this expansion, the US economy grew approximately 41 percent.
 A shorter expansion occurred between the third quarter of 1980 and the third quarter of 1981.
-Fortunately, over the long-run the US economy has experienced tremendous stability and consistent growth.
-The dips in RGDP (recessions) are modest when compared to the growth in RGDP (expansions).
+Fortunately, the US economy has experienced tremendous stability and consistent growth over the long run.
+The dips in RGDP (recessions) are modest compared to the growth in RGDP (expansions).
 The average recession has lasted just under a year since 1945.
 Few countries have been as fortunate.
 For example, the CIA World Factbook reveals that in the US, the GDP growth rate has ranged from 1.6 to 2.8 percent between 2011 and 2013.
 Argentina’s range has been from 1.9 to 8.9 percent during the same period.
-Libya has had the greatest range of 166 percent.
+Libya has had an incredible range of 166 percent.
 It had a drop of 62 percent in 2011 and an increase of 104 percent in 2012!
 Visit the link below to the CIA World Factbook to learn more about the GDP of other countries.
 Search for a country, and then select “Economy” to see a description of the economy and how stable it is overall.
 Which countries are most stable?
 Which have suffered persistent economic turmoil?

 Businesses, investors, economists, and governments know that all expansions must end, but they do not know when a contraction in the economy will begin.
-Businesses would love to know when a recession would begin or end before deciding to expand a manufacturing facility or hiring additional workers.
+Companies would love to know when a recession would start or end before expanding a manufacturing facility or hiring additional workers.
 Investors would likely sell the stock of a company if they knew a recession was going to reduce that company’s profits in the near future.

 Economists and businesspersons use leading economic indicators to forecast the future.
-Leading economic indicators are measurable variables in an economy that normally change before the rest of the economy.
-Variables like the average work week for manufacturers, the number of first time applicants for unemployment insurance (unemployment insurance is paid to workers who have been laid off), new building permits, and new orders for capital goods are all leading economic indicators because they tend to change prior to a trough or peak.
+Leading economic indicators are measurable variables that normally change before the rest of the economy.
+Variables like the average work week for manufacturers, the number of first-time applicants for unemployment insurance (unemployment insurance is paid to workers who have been laid off), new building permits, and new orders for capital goods are all leading economic indicators because they tend to change before a trough or peak.
 Businesses anticipating a recession may begin to lay off workers, so the number of applicants for unemployment insurance increases.
-Some companies may build new manufacturing facilities if they anticipate a future expansion, which would increase building permits.
-Here is a brief video explaining business cycles.
+Some companies may build new manufacturing facilities if they expect a future expansion, which would increase building permits.
+The video below explains business cycles.